Skip to main content

 No reasonable person could argue WordPress is in a better place today than it was a week ago, or is on a better path now than it was then.

 It’s less secure, less trustworthy, more volatile, and overall just not something anybody is as excited about as they were a week ago.
 People who spent the majority of their lives working on this software are leaving it.
-Professionals are looking at new tools to sell their clients.
-Major sites are considering changing platforms, when they wouldn’t have before.
+Professionals are looking at new solutions and tech stacks, to keep their clients out of the line of fire.
+Major sites are considering changing platforms, when they wouldn’t have had any reason to previously.

 Matt’s clearly willing to burn it all down to score a pyrrhic victory, and that’s not a power he or anybody else should ever have over any community, let alone one this size.